Ford EcoSport Review & Prices

-The Ecosport was given a comprehensive update in 2017 when it got chunkier exterior styling, a new interior, a new diesel engine and the option to have four-wheel drive.
-Sporty ST-Line trim is the most eye-catching – going for it brings 17 paint colours and four contrasting roof shades to help the EcoSport stand out from the crowd.
-Well, y’know, as much as possible in a sea of other small SUVs.
+Admittedly, initial impressions weren’t great, but the EcoSport was given a comprehensive update in 2017 when it got chunkier exterior styling, a new interior, a new diesel engine and the option to have four-wheel drive.
+Sporty ST-Line trim is the most eye-catching – going for it brings 17 paint colours and four contrasting roof shades.
+However, the small SUV market has moved on, and Ford has other cool offerings such as the Ford Fiesta Active and Ford Puma, so the EcoSport is in danger of looking like that once-cool uncle who now just seems a bit old and naff.

-The Ecosport’s interior isn’t quite so eye-catching, but the top half of the dashboard is made from soft-touch plastics that make it feel better built than the cabins you’ll find in the Hyundai Kona and the Citroen C3 Aircross.
+The EcoSport’s interior isn’t very eye-catching, but the top half of the dashboard is made from soft-touch plastics that make it feel better built than the cabins you’ll find in the Hyundai Kona and the Citroen C3 Aircross.
 Compared with the Citroen, though, Ford’s general design is pretty humdrum.

 On the upside, the EcoSport’s 8-inch infotainment system is clearer and easier to use than the system in the Citroen.
 And it comes with Apple CarPlay and Android Auto as standard, so it’s easy to make phone calls, play music and navigate using the apps on your smartphone.

 Unfortunately, the Ford EcoSport doesn’t do so well in terms of practicality.
 Front and back-seat space are decent for this size of car – the EcoSport has room for two tall adults – but the Citroen C3 Aircross is roomier and also has more adjustment to help your passengers get comfortable.

 The Ford EcoSport’s problems aren’t limited to rear passenger space – the boot is quite a bit smaller than the Citroen’s and the tailgate hinges from the side of the car, so you can’t open it when you’re backed up against a wall or another vehicle.